Thursday, 30 April 2015

 The Residents are one of the most fascinating bands ever to appear.
 Formed in 1969 with eye-ball masks, their anonymity allowed them to cultivate a unique brand of experimental music freaky art aesthetic in their videos.
 With the boom in multimedia technology in the early nineties, they even turned their hand at interactive entertainment with two adventure games; Freak Show and Bad Day on the Midway...

 Monday, 13 April 2015

-In the 1986, the UK's Sun tabloid who had a habit of outrageous headlines news stories ran an article declaring 'Freddie Starr Ate My Hamster'.
+In 1986, the UK's Sun tabloid who has a habit of running news stories with outrageous headlines ran an article declaring 'Freddie Starr Ate My Hamster'.
 Such was the inspiration for lone developer Colin Jones to create A Rockstar Ate My Hamster in 1988.
 It was so good that Codemasters took it upon themselves to release it on several home systems popular in the UK including the Amiga

 Sunday, 12 April 2015

 If you were a child in the 90s, you'd probably remember a fun little cartoon called Blazing Dragons.
 It was created by Terry Jones of Monty Python fame and was released for the PlayStation and Sega Saturn in 1996.
 Bizarrely for a traditional point-and-click adventure, it remained exclusive to consoles never to appear on home computers that perhaps best suited to the genre.